pflanze/functional-perl/README.md

   reimplemented.)
 For these reasons, the modules have not been packaged and released on CPAN yet.

-* tutorials are not complete yet, and less experienced Perl programmers will have difficulties writing or debugging code in this style on Perl without proper introduction (although, getting there)
+* the documentation is untested, and introductionary materials unfinished; this, together with a number of complications in Perl, may be asking too much from a Perl programmer who doesn't have previous functional programming experience.

-* some problems in the perl interpreter leading to memory leaks or retention issues when using this style have only been fixed recently, and some more exotic ones are still waiting to be fixed
+* some problems in the perl interpreter (leading to memory retention issues) when using this style have only been fixed recently, and some more exotic ones are still waiting to be fixed

-* some of the complications when writing functional code (as described in the docs of this project) might be solvable through modules or core interpreter changes.
+* some of the complications when writing functional code (as described in the [[howto]]) might be solvable through modules or core interpreter changes.
 That would make some code easier to write and look at.
 (See [[ideas]].)

-  That may also change where explicit indication about memory retention are still expected.
-(Possibly backward incompatible.)
+This may then also change where explicit indication about memory retention are still expected.
+(Possibly backwards incompatible.)

-* there are also various ways to explore performance improvements (read-only guarantees and caching, sequences, PXML specializations, implement code inlining, ...)
+* there are also various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML precalculations, implement code inlining, ...)

 Please play with the examples and try to write some of your own, read the docs and tell us what's badly explained, and if you've got something that might be useful to add to the examples directory, it would be cool if you offer it.
 If the test suite fails or you found a bug, please tell us on the [[mailing_list]], or if you prefer submit an issue on Github.
-Feel free to fork the [repository](https://github.com/pflanze/functional-perl/) and submit your changes on Github or to the list.
+You can clone or fork the [repository](https://github.com/pflanze/functional-perl/) and submit your changes to Github or the [[mailing_list]].
 Documentation improvements are very welcome, as are general hints and ideas where to take the project or simply whether you liked it or what you liked and what you didn't.
+If you'd like something to be different, now is the best time to tell.
 Also, please point out errors in the use of the english language.

 The project is currently led by [Christian Jaeger](http://leafpair.com/contact).
 Feel free to send me private